jandecaluwe/urubu/doc/manual/intro.md

 should be rendered by the web browser.

 With Urubu, you are free to design and use your own style sheets.
-However, it has been developed with the [bootstrap] framework in mind.
+However, it has been developed with [bootstrap] in mind.
 Bootstrap is a professionally-designed framework with lots of useful predefined styles components.
 Urubu generates html that is Bootstrap-friendly, and infers the appropriate template variables for certain Bootstrap components.

 A great feature of Bootstrap is that it is "mobile first".
 This means that your website will automatically adapt to any platform - smartphone, tablet or